Paws, Hooves, and Chaos: The Untamed Threat of Animals on Our Roads

 Animal-related crashes claim hundreds of Indian lives every year — yet they sit almost entirely outside our road safety data, design and policy conversation.

-- Markets and abattoirsImproperly fenced sites push livestock onto carriageways.
+- Markets & abattoirsImproperly fenced sites push livestock onto carriageways at predictable times of day.

 “We design highways through corridors elephants have walked for centuries, and then call the result an accident.”